jts140/shopping-cart/README.md

 # Shopping Cart Project

-A program where user can enter product codes for groceries and determine the after tax price they will pay
+A program where a user can enter product codes for groceries and determine the after tax price they will pay

 (https://github.com/jts140/shopping-cart)